 What the Acquidex Score means — and what it doesn't.

-A shared understanding of the SMB asset class.
-Understand how we translate fragmented operational data into a clear verdict on deal viability.
+How we translate fragmented operational data into a defensible analytical verdict on deal structure.

 01 — What is the Acquidex Score?